 The corner_name entry is “Typ”, “Min”, or “Max”.
-The file_reference entry points to the referenced file relative to the .ibs file.
+The file_reference entry points to a file that resides in the same directory as the .ibs file or in a relative path under that directory.

 Up to three Corner lines are permitted.
 A “Typ” line is required.
 If “Min” and/or “Max” data is missing, the tool may use “Typ” data in its place.
 However, the tool should notify the user of this action.